hugoartigas/pix2pix/README.md

   <img src="./figures/preamble.png">
 </p>

 This repo contains our attempt to replicate the results of pix2pix on the 'Facades' dataset.
 We conduct ablation experiments on data augmentation, choice of loss, batch size, ...
-We then constitute our own training dataset from [Country211](https://openaipublic.azureedge.net/clip/data/country211.tgz). # ajouter les bails faits par wael (pretraining, etc)
+We then constitute our own training dataset from [Country211](https://openaipublic.azureedge.net/clip/data/country211.tgz), and perform our colorization task on it. pix2pix by itself actually gives unsatisfactory results for this task; we thus decided to enhance the model by pre-trained the Generator (without the discriminator) on the ImageNet dataset.
+This results in better results, sometimes indiscernible from a real image with a naked eye.

 ## Data